Cornelius98/PHP-flutterwave-payment-gateway-sample-code/README.md

 ## Usage

 To use this code smaple, the following ought to be practiced;
-- Create an account with Flutterwave [here]()
+- Create an account with Flutterwave [here](https://flutterwave.com/us/)
 - Generate API Keys
-- Copy API Keys from Flutterwave account, add them to every payment request on `CURLOPT_HTTPHEADER` array for all curl requests to the payment gateway
+- Copy API Keys from Flutterwave account, add them to the `CURLOPT_HTTPHEADER` array, for every payment request, for all curl requests to the payment gateway
 - configure payment success return URL in your website or app
 - configure payment failed return URL in your website or app